Shagilan/19AI547-Blockchain-for-Business/Ex_No_5_Zero-Knowledge Proof (ZK) Private Voting System.md

 Step 4: Vote Counting
 Once voting ends, the contract reveals the final tally without linking votes to individuals.

+step 5: Prevent Double Voting
+Implement a mechanism to ensure each registered voter can vote only once using their commitment, without revealing identity.

+🔐 Step 6: Anonymity Set Management
+Maintain an anonymity set to group all eligible voters, making it hard to trace any individual’s vote.

 # Program:
 ```